California v. Cabazon Band of Mission Indians

 California v.
 Cabazon Band of Mission Indians, 480 U.S. 202 (1987), was a United States Supreme Court case involving the development of Native American gaming.
 The Supreme Court's decision effectively overturned the existing laws restricting gaming/gambling on U.S. Indian reservations.

 Background

 The Cabazon and Morongo Bands of Mission Indians are two small Cahuilla Indian tribes that occupy reservation lands near Palm Springs in Riverside County, California.
-During the mid-1980s, both the Cabazon and Morongo Bands each owned and operated on their reservation lands small bingo parlors.
+During the mid-1980s, both the Cabazon and Morongo Bands each owned and operated on their reservation lands small bingo parlors around the small town of Cabazon, California.
 In addition, the Cabazon Band operated a card club for playing poker and other card games.
 Both the bingo parlors and the Cabazon card club were open to the public and frequented predominantly by non-Indians visiting the reservations.
 In 1986, California State officials sought to shut down the Cabazon and Morongo Band's games, arguing that the high-stakes bingo and poker games violated state regulations.
 The case made it all the way to the Supreme Court before a decision was rendered on February 25, 1987.